A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Introduction

 \section{Introduction}

-\footnote[0]{ YI acknowledges the supports from the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research. } Stochastic Differential Equations (SDEs) constitute an effective tool for modelling non-linear dynamics that arise in numerous application fields, including, e.g., finance, physics and neuroscience \citep{kloe:92}.
+Stochastic Differential Equations (SDEs) constitute an effective tool for modelling non-linear dynamics that arise in numerous application fields, including, e.g., finance, physics and neuroscience \citep{kloe:92}.
 Over the past few decades, a large amount of research has contributed to methodological and theoretical advances on the theme of parameter inference for SDEs.
 An overarching challenge is that the transition density of a non-linear SDE is in general intractable, thus appropriate proxies must be formulated to conduct likelihood-based inference.
 We propose a new closed-form (CF) transition density expansion for SDEs, which can approximate the true density with high precision.
 In contrast to previous approaches, one of the novelties of our methodology is that it covers a broad class of diffusion processes, including \emph{hypo-elliptic} SDEs, i.e.~processes with a degenerate diffusion matrix and a transition law that still admits a density with respect to (w.r.t.) the Lebesgue measure.
 Hypo-elliptic SDEs appear in broad areas of applications (including physics, neuroscience) and parameter inference for these models has been a very active area of research in the last years.

 Let $B_t = (B_{1,t}, \ldots, B_{d, t})$, $t \ge 0$, be the standard $d$-dimensional Brownian motion, $d\ge 1$, defined upon the filtered probability space $(\Omega, \mathcal{F}, \{\mathcal{F}_t \}_{t \ge 0}, \mathbb{P})$.
 We consider $N$-dimensional SDEs, $N \ge 1$, of the following general form: